sebassaras02/quito-ai-day/README.md

 >
 > Jupyter, JupyterLab, and IPython are already included in the project requirements by default, so once you have run `pip install -r requirements.txt` you will not need to take any extra steps before you use them.

-## How to run this project
-!pip install requirements.txt
-Then, you can run locally or in the cloud the notebook.